Family

 In case you want quick ideas, here's how we're working to cultivate a reading culture in our home:

 • We research & buy quality books for our home library.
 If we borrow a book from the library that is an instant favorite, I put it on an Amazon wish list or a note on my phone.
 Then, when it's a birthday or holiday, I have a list of ideas ready to go.
 I also like to order used books from AbeBooks.com or Thriftbooks.com.
 The shipping takes a little longer than Amazon, but it helps keep these books out of landfills & supports smaller booksellers.
 Another place to check is The Good Book Company or other small Christian book sellers.
+I've even started a Christmmas tradition of having a stack of books for each kid under the tree.
+They're usually a mix of used books & new ones.
+I tie them up with a ribbon to keep it simple.
+They've started to look for that & ask about it in the weeks leading up to Christmas.

 • We set aside time to read.
 Mealtimes are great because their hands & mouths are busy!
 We've managed to make this work, even with a very active 2-year-old.
 We've read the "Winnie the Pooh" Stories, Charlotte's Web, My Father's Dragon (trilogy), The Saturdays (Melendy Quartet), & some Little House series books.